Draft EU-Mercosur trade treaty leaked

 It said that Mercosur countries could export to the EU an additional 78,000 tonnes of beef; 12,250 tonnes of pork; 78,000 tonnes of poultry; 2,000 tonnes of sheep meat; 13,000 tonnes of milk powder; 4,000 tonnes of butter; 20,000 tonnes of cheese; 600,000 hectolitre of ethanol; 10,000 tonnes of garlic; 200,000 tonnes of soft wheat; 700,000 tonnes of maize and sorghum; 40,000 tonnes of rice; 1,100 tonnes of processed sugar; and 300 tonnes of processed cereal.

-In particular Europe's farmers are looking at the talks with apprehension, for fear of competition.
+Europe's farmers are looking at the talks with apprehension, for fear of competition.

 The bulk of the documents are a draft version of parts of the EU-Mercosur deal, dated 19 July 2017.